Chief Tom Blount: After the War/Historical Significance

 The Tuscarora that survived the war were forced to seek refuge elsewhere.
-Around 250 moved northward to New York and joined the Iroquois Confederacy.
+Around 250 moved northward to New York and joined the Haudenosaunee Confederacy.
 Another 3,500 scattered across North Carolina, seeking refuge.
 About 1,000 stayed put and submitted to Chief Blount.
 The ending of the war signaled almost certain demise of the southern Tuscarora.
 Chief Tom Blount, as promised, took full leadership of the Tuscarora left in the area for his faithfulness and good service.
 Blount was treated as an absolute monarch by the settlers.
 With all of the disruption from the war, the Tuscarora were now vulnerable to attack from other tribes.
 The English agreed to allow the Tuscarora to move back to their old hunting grounds for safety.

 Later life

 Chief Tom Blount lived the rest of his life as the "King of the Tuscarora".
 Blount and the English in North Carolina worked together and lived peacefully.
 The few acts of misconduct by Blount's people were taken directly to him and were taken care of.
 North Carolina and the Tuscarora allied with each other against each other's enemies.
 As the years went by, Blount saw his nation grow weaker.
 Many of his people left to join other tribes or went to work for settlers.
 By 1731, he ruled around 600 people total.
 Eventually, the settlers' greedy habits came back.
 They began to encroach again on native lands.
 Chief Blount died in 1731, after watching his power slowly dwindle away.